 Within Porsche SE, only authorised staff with relevant competencies will have access to your personal data.

-We are authorised to mandate third parties to provide certain services, such as IT services.
+We are authorised to mandate third parties, for example website administrators, to provide certain services, such as IT services.
 Furthermore, we retain legal advisors, management consultants and auditors, among other professionals.
-These third parties perform services on our behalf and under our supervision as well as in accordance with our instructions, and they may have access to personal data to the extent required for them to render their services.
+These third parties perform services on our behalf and under our supervision as well as in accordance with our instructions and they may have access to personal data to the extent required for them to render their services.

 We require all of our employees, agencies and service providers to act in the strictest of confidence.